JadenF404/EAMS-Android-Project/Database.md

 ## Database

-We will use Firebase as our database.
+### UPDATE: We will use Firebase as our database.

+---

+Old Version:

-~~The current configuration in Spring's `application.properties` file is set to a locally hosted MySQL server using the following URL:
+The current configuration in Spring's `application.properties` file is set to a locally hosted MySQL server using the following URL:

 ```properties
 spring.datasource.url=jdbc:mysql://localhost:3306/user_management
 ```

-The database should be a MySQL server, and it can be accessed using MyBatis XML mappers located [here](backend/src/main/resources/mapper).~~
+~~The database should be a MySQL server, and it can be accessed using MyBatis XML mappers located [here](backend/src/main/resources/mapper).~~
+~~The current configuration in Spring's `application.properties` file is set to a locally hosted MySQL server using the following URL:~~

 ---

+Pointers for the person implementing the backend/database

 @MILLER:
 Please add your code for the Password Reset.
 The system currently throws all user-facing errors.